 The Directors recognise the importance of good corporate governance in the management of the Group.
-The Company has adopted the code provisions set out in the Corporate Governance Code (the "CG Code") contained in Appendix 14 (renamed as Appendix C3 with effect from 31 December 2023) to the Listing Rules.
+The Company has adopted the code provisions set out in the Corporate Governance Code (the "CG Code") contained in Appendix 14 to the Listing Rules.